-The members of the Nomination & Governance Committee are Philip Holland (Chairman), Darran Messem (Senior Independent Director) and Henrik Wareborn (Chief Executive Officer)**.
-Sandy Shaw was a member of the committee until she stood down on 30 September 2021.
-The committee met five times during 2021.
+The members of the Nomination & Governance Committee are Philip Holland (Chair and Company Chairman), Darran Messem (Senior Independent Director) and Henrik Wareborn (Chief Executive Officer).
 Among its duties it reviews the composition of the Board and its succession planning, the Board evaluation process and the findings from recent evaluations, director performance and recommendations for re-elections at the AGM, and considerations of director independence under the corporate governance code.
 The Terms of Reference can be found here.

 10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

 The Board considers effective communication with shareholders to be very important, and encourages regular dialogue with investors.
 Directors regularly attend meetings with shareholders and analysts throughout the year, and the Board responds promptly to questions received.
-Shareholders will be given at least 21 days’ notice of the Annual General Meeting, at which they have the opportunity to raise questions of the Board on the Company’s developments and performance although special arrangements were made in respect of the 2021 Annual General Meeting in light of the continuing COVID-19 health and safety requirements.
-Details of the arrangements for the 2022 Annual General Meeting are set out in the Company’s notice of 2022 AGM which can be found here.
+Shareholders will be given at least 21 days’ notice of the Annual General Meeting, at which they have the opportunity to raise questions of the Board on the Company’s developments and performance.
+Details of the arrangements for the 2023 Annual General Meeting are set out in the Company’s notice of 2023 AGM which can be found here.

 Further information is shown under QCA Principle 2 above.